brandonstone/brandonstone.github.io/README.md

-This is the repo of my new website that is currently in development.
+This is the repo of my new website that is kinda finished.
 The website for now will just have links to contact me.

-More to come soon!
+More to come soon! :)